-The partners explained that between them they had a broad range of complimentary dental skills which meant there was less need to refer patients to other dental specialists.
-However, they stated that they would refer patients to other dental specialists when necessary including referrals for sedation and orthodontic treatment when required.
+The registered manager explained they would refer patients to other dental specialists when required.
+The practice referred patients to another dental practice located in the same building for specialist dental treatment such as sedation and minor oral surgery.
+The registered manager told us they had an effective referral process which helped ensure patients received timely treatment and care.
 The referrals were based on the patient's clinical need.
 In addition, the practice followed the two week referral process to refer patients for screening for oral cancer.